-The Interdisciplinary Literacy Center is a community space of peers and mentors working together to help students become better readers, writers, and thinkers across all disciplines.
+The Student Success & Tutorial Center (SSTC) is a community space of peers and mentors working together to help students become better readers, writers, and thinkers across all disciplines.
 We help students grow into confident, capable communicators.

 - Laptops are available for check-out (Student ID Card Required)